A Study of the Experimental Neuro-Spinal Scaffold™ Device for Complete Thoracic AIS A Spinal Cord Injury

 Randomized, Controlled, Single-blind Study of Probable Benefit of the Neuro-Spinal Scaffold™ for Safety and Neurologic Recovery in Subjects With Complete Thoracic AIS A Spinal Cord Injury as Compared to Standard of Care

-Injury, Spinal Cord Wounds and Injuries Spinal Cord Injuries Spinal Injuries Neuro-Spinal Scaffold
+Injury, Spinal Cord Spinal Cord Injuries Wounds and Injuries Spinal Injuries Neuro-Spinal Scaffold

 You can join if…